Survey and Perspective on Social Emotions in Robotics: What are social emotions?

-Comparing oneself with others is called ``social comparison.''
-If jealousy and envy are caused by the awareness of have-nots, it is considered that social comparison is involved in the arousal process of these emotions.
+Comparing oneself with others is called making a ``social comparison.''
+If jealousy and envy are caused by the awareness of things which an individual sees but does not have, it is considered that a social comparison is involved in the arousal process of these emotions.
 One of the social comparison theories is the self-evaluation maintenance (SEM) model \cite{tesser1984friendship}.
-This model assumed two processes, the comparison process and the reflection process.
+This model assumes two processes, the comparison process and the reflection process.
 The comparison process is a comparison of the content you are interested in, and the reflection process is a comparison of the content that you are not interested in.
-At the moment, jealousy and envy are related to the comparison process.
-The circumstance in which others are superior is a turning point in whether or not to experience jealousy or envy.
+Currently, jealousy and envy are considered to be related to the comparison process.
+The circumstance in which others are viewed as superior is the turning point in determining whether one experiences jealousy or envy.

-Pride is a positive self-conscious emotion that is experienced when one person's behavior, remarks, and traits are superior or desirable, and is positively evaluated by others \cite{fischer1995self}.
+Pride is a positive self-conscious emotion that is experienced when one's behavior, remarks, and traits are superior or desirable, and are positively evaluated by others \cite{fischer1995self}.
 The process of experiencing pride, etc., is modeled by Tracy and Robins \cite{tracy2007self}, as illustrated in Figure \ref{fig:pride}.
 Specifically, hubristic pride, such as shame, results from internal, stable, uncontrollable, and global attributions.
 Highly authentic pride, such as guilt, results from internal, unstable, controllable, and specific attributions.

-In 1986, Rivera and Grinkis proposed structural theory based on interpersonal factors \cite{de1986emotions}, as shown in Figure \ref{fig:itme}.
-The interpersonal factors of this proposal consist of "It--Me,” "Extension--Contraction,” "Belonging--Recognition" and "Positive--Negative" The "It--Me" is a choice of whether to direct the emotion towards another person or towards yourself.
-The "Extension" is reflected in accepting other people, or by rejecting them.
-The "Contraction" is reflected in wanting to be associated with other people, or withdrawing from them.
-The "Belonging" involves whether or not the person and other belong to one another or form a unit together, "Recognition" involves social recognition and comparison.
+In 1986, Rivera and Grinkis proposed a structural theory based on interpersonal factors \cite{de1986emotions}, as shown in Figure \ref{fig:itme}.
+The interpersonal factors of this proposal consist of ``It--Me,'' ``Extension--Contraction,'' ``Belonging--Recognition'' and ``Positive--Negative.''
+The ``It--Me'' factors refers to a choice of whether to direct a given emotion toward another person or toward yourself.
+The ``Extension'' factor reflects the distinction between accepting other people or rejecting them.
+The ``Contraction'' factor reflects the distinction between wanting to be associated with other people or withdrawing from them.
+The ``Belonging'' factor reflects whether the focal person belongs to another person or form a unit together, and the ``Recognition'' factor involves social recognition and comparison.